Greener Cattle Initiative Awards

 Grantee Institution University of Wisconsin–Madison

 All cows produce methane, but not every cow is alike.
 According to preliminary research conducted by Dr. Francisco Peñagaricano, assistant professor in the University of Wisconsin–Madison Department of Animal and Dairy Sciences, and his team, some cows release around 600 grams of methane per day, while others average around 300 grams.
-This result is informing the selective breeding of U.S. dairy cattle that release lower methane emissions.
+This result informs the selective breeding of U.S. dairy cattle that release lower methane emissions.

 Peñagaricano, the project’s principal investigator, is leading a research team that includes three faculty members in the University of Wisconsin–Madison Department of Animal and Dairy Sciences: Dr. Kent Weigel, who focuses on breeding and genetics, Dr. Heather White, who studies nutritional physiology; and Dr. Hilario Mantovani, who specializes in rumen microbiology.